SuperOfficeDocs/superoffice-docs/docs/ui/web-application/pagebuilder/usercontrols/mdolists/add-mdo-control-to-panel.md

 so.envir: onsite
 ---

-# Adding an MDO control to an existing panel of a page
+# How to add an MDO control to an existing panel of a page

 We are going to add a new MDO control to the **Find** dialog.